syphon5/syphon5com/content/post/scotts-cheap-flights-preview.md

 ---

 #### Analyzing the Cheap Flight Kings.
 **Is it worth paying for an international flight deal finder?
-Let's analyze and find out** Services like [Scott's Cheap Flights](https:www.scottscheapflights.com) (SCF) send international flight deals and price mistakes to your email inbox.
+Let's analyze and find out.** Services like [Scott's Cheap Flights](https:www.scottscheapflights.com) (SCF) send international flight deals and price mistakes to your email inbox.
 Here's how it works: You sign up, select your ideal regions or airports, and Scott's team will email you when something pops.

 ![Scott's Cheap Flights Banner](/img/scf_banner.png)